Yonet/Angular-Interview-Questions/README.md

 * What kind of data can be used with async pipe?
 * How do you create a custom pipe?
 * How does async pipe prevents memory leeks?
+* What is the difference between pure and impure pipes?

 #### Router Questions: